Lynbrook High School

 Lynbrook High School (also referred to as Lynbrook or LHS) is a co-educational, public, four-year high school located in the West San Jose neighborhood of San Jose, California.
 It was founded in 1965 and graduated its first class in 1968.

 Lynbrook is in the Fremont Union High School District along with Monta Vista High School, Cupertino High School, Fremont High School, and Homestead High School.
 It is fairly close to Miller Middle School.
 It is accredited by the Western Association of Schools and Colleges.

 Several measures rank Lynbrook as one of the best high schools in the San Francisco Bay Area, California and the nation.
-In 2016, Newsweek ranked Lynbrook as the 29th best high school in the United States.
+In 2025, U.S. News ranked Lynbrook as the 86th best high school in the United States.
 Another report of public and private high schools by Business Insider and Niche ranked the students' average SAT/ACT scores as 7th nationwide.
 The Los Angeles Times ranked Lynbrook first among all public high schools in California using a similar metric.
 Separately, U.S. News & World Report ranked the school as the 17th best in the nation for Science, Technology, Engineering and Math (STEM).
 A larger percentage of its graduates are accepted into the University of California (UC) system than at any other school in the Fremont Union High School District.